Solar Panels in Newtownabbey, Belfast

 How do I get the best deal on solar panels in Newtownabbey?

 Get at least 3 quotes from MCS-certified installers to compare pricing, equipment brands, and warranty terms.
-Check each company is registered with MCS at mcscertified.com — this certification is required for Smart Export Guarantee eligibility.
+Check each company is registered with MCS at mcscertified.com, this certification is required for Smart Export Guarantee eligibility.
 Look for 25-year panel performance warranties and 10-15-year inverter warranties as a minimum.
 Ensure your installer includes the DNO notification (G98/G99 application) and handles all paperwork.
 Remember that 0% VAT applies automatically to residential installations, so you should not be charged any VAT on the total cost.

 Can I sell excess solar electricity?

 Yes.
 Under the UK's Smart Export Guarantee (SEG), licensed suppliers with 150,000+ customers must offer a tariff for surplus electricity you export to the grid.
-Typical rates are 4-6p/kWh, with some suppliers offering up to 15p/kWh on time-of-use tariffs.
-You need a smart meter and an MCS-certified installation to be eligible — your supplier will install a smart meter for free if needed.
-A typical 4kWp system without battery storage exports around 50-70% of its generation, providing a meaningful income stream alongside electricity bill savings.
+Typical rates are around 13-15p/kWh, with some suppliers offering up to 30p/kWh on time-of-use tariffs like Octopus Flux when paired with a battery.
+You need a smart meter and an MCS-certified installation to be eligible, your supplier will install a smart meter for free if needed.
+A typical 4kWp system without battery storage exports around 50-60% of its generation, providing a meaningful income stream alongside electricity bill savings.

 Do solar panels increase property value in Newtownabbey?

 Yes.
 Solar panels improve your EPC rating by 1-2 grades and can increase property value by up to 4% according to recent UK property market research.
-Buyers increasingly look for energy-efficient homes with lower running costs, particularly as electricity prices remain high at around 28p/kWh.
+Buyers increasingly look for energy-efficient homes with lower running costs, particularly as electricity prices remain high at around 25p/kWh.
 A solar system in Newtownabbey generating 3,260 kWh/yr is a long-term investment in your property that also generates income through the Smart Export Guarantee.
 With a 25-30 year panel lifespan, future buyers inherit decades of remaining electricity savings.

 What is the Smart Export Guarantee (SEG)?

 The Smart Export Guarantee (SEG) is a UK government scheme that requires licensed energy suppliers with 150,000+ customers to offer a tariff to small-scale generators for surplus electricity exported to the grid.
-Typical rates are 4-6p/kWh, with some suppliers offering up to 15p/kWh on time-of-use or agile tariffs that pay more during peak demand.
+Typical rates are around 13-15p/kWh, with some suppliers offering up to 30p/kWh on time-of-use or agile tariffs (such as Octopus Flux with a battery) that pay more during peak demand.
 You need a smart meter and an MCS-certified installation to be eligible.
 Your energy supplier will install a smart meter for free if you do not already have one.
 The SEG replaced the Feed-in Tariff scheme, which closed to new applicants in 2019.

 Do I need planning permission for solar panels?